mattcieslak/hbcd-docs/docs/measures/mri/quant.md

 **Acronym/Brief Names**: Sy-T1w, Sy-T2w
 **Construct**: Processing

 The 3D-QALAS technique in conjunction with the Synthetic MRI (SyMRI) toolbox provides synthetically generated T1-weighted and T2-weighted volumes.
 Synthetic images are generated by substituting quantitative estimates of T1 and T2 relaxation times back into the governing MR signal equation (or the Bloch equations) for each sequence.
-This provides flexibility in being able to produce images of various contrasts without needing to acquire these data at a given set of imaging parameters.
+This provides the flexibility to produce images of various contrasts without needing to acquire these data at a given set of imaging parameters.

 <details class="collapsible references">
   <summary class="references" style="font-size: 1.2em; margin: 0 0 5x;">References</summary>